Last Updated on September 26, 2023

 Sandboarding at Dune du Pilat

-The dune is located within the province of La Teste-Du-Buch, and not too far from the towns of Arcachon.
+The dune is located within the province of La Teste-Du-Buch, and not too far from the town of Arcachon.

 The best way to reach the dune is by car, which you can rent from Bordeaux airport: